Job Prospects... At a glance

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level audiologists.

-More information on audiologists is available on the Careers New Zealand website.
+More information on audiologists is available on the Careers New Zealand website and on the New Zealand Audiological Society (NZAS).

 The Australian New Zealand Standard Classification of Occupations (ANZSCO) is the official classification of occupations in New Zealand.